-- 1. A school official will try to contact parents to determine the reason for a student's absence. - 2.
-When a student has accumulated 5 absences in a semester, a letter will be sent to parents regarding their child's attendance.
+- 1. A school official will try to contact parents to determine the reason of a students absence. - When a student has accumulated 5 absences in a semester, without medical documentation, a letter will be sent to parents regarding their child's attendance.
 A copy of this letter will be sent to the Juvenile Officer. - 3.
-When a student has accumulated 10 absences in a semester, the district will determine whether there is reason to suspect educational neglect or whether the parent is violating the compulsory attendance laws.
+When a student has accumulated 10 absences in a semester, without medical documentation, the district will determine whether there is reason to suspect educational neglect or whether the parent is violating the compulsory attendance laws.
 If so, the district will make a referral to the Children's Division, the Department of Social Services, or the local Juvenile Officer. - 4.
 More than 10 absences in a semester will be a factor in determining whether the student may be retained or required to attend summer school as a condition of promotion.